LoganGunner/nltktot/README.md

 # Goals/Implementation

-• Dashboard with GANT graph of "timeline" or lifespan of tasks.
+• Dashboard with GANTT graph of "timeline" or lifespan of tasks.
     - Starting with top level task lifespan, with smaller sublevels.
     - Include surrounding chats during the lifespan as separate data points to view just in case.